Bates-Hendricks

 meetings

-3rd Tuesday of the month, 6:30pm, Burrello Family Center in Garfield Park, 2345 Pagoda Dr.contact
+3rd Tuesday of the month, 6:30pm, Burrello Family Center in Garfield Park, 2345 Pagoda Dr.

 www.garfieldparkneighbors.com